 In coordination with the College Board, high school students around the nation are provided with the opportunity to take college-level courses and exams while they are still in high school.
 At the completion of the course, the student is required to take the Advanced Placement Exam.
-Based on the results of this exam, a student's grade may be weighted for the course.
+Based on her sitting for and demonstrating effort to past this exam, a student's grade may be weighted for the course.
 Also, based on exam results, a student may earn credit, advanced placement, or both for college.
 Requirements vary from college to college.